Leah Berenson

 7 Drug-Free Ways To Help With Most Common Types of Chronic Pain

-Today we’re living in a world full of aches and pains, physically, mentally and emotionally.
+Today we’re living in a world full of aches and pains, physically, mentally, and emotionally.
 I too often hear the words ‘getting old sucks’ as people reach for the closest pill bottle.
-While getting older does change the dynamics of our bodies, there’s more influences than just that for most of our complaints.
+While getting older does change the dynamics of our bodies, there are more influences than just that for most of our complaints.
 Even more importantly, there are ways to handle and better these complaints than by popping the nearest painkiller.

 Most painkillers have been shown to have a maximum window of effectiveness of about 6 weeks (1) before our bodies adapt to it, creating a need to either change the medication or increase the dosage.
 This can increase the risk of overdosing and dependency, depending on the medication as well as a long list of side effects that most people usually end up taking ANOTHER pill to resolve.